Pizza Chicken will be on your table in less than 15 minutes! This low carb, gluten free chicken recipe is full of craveable pizza flavor.

 Anyway, she and I went outside to let the big, fat, flakes fall on us and pretend we were in a snow globe for a bit.
-She couldn’t have been more thrilled – it was so sweet!
+She couldn’t have been more thrilled — I was so thrilled to share the experience with her!

 While my heart eyes weren’t bursting quite as hard as Meagan’s were for the snow last week, they are exploding for this easy, one pan dish that takes just 15 minutes (if that) to make: Pizza Chicken!